aquto/moveRewards/README.md

 When embedded as a script tag, it exposes the `aquto` global object.

-We assume you are using a DOM manipulation library, such as jQuery.
-All examples below will assume jQuery $ syntax and should be called in `$(document).ready()` block.

 ## Check Eligibility

-The `checkEligibilitySingePage` method determines if the current user if eligible to receive the configured MB reward .
+The `checkEligibilitySingePage` method determines if the current user is eligible to receive the configured MB reward.
 This function also starts a reward session on the server that can be completed later.
-You should call `checkEligibilitySingePage` on your landing page.

 ### Input arguments
 |Key|Type|Required|Description|